COMMON HURDLES!

 Can I collect from your showroom?

-Yes, we can deliver outside of mainland Britain and abroad.
+Yes, we do regularly deliver to other parts of the world.
 We use a long established furniture shipping company and they take care of everything, including packing and customs.
-Like our mainland Britain delivery, this is also a 'to your door' service.
-Unfortunately, we don't export to the USA.
+For Europe, this is also a 'to your door' service.
+Please note that deliveries to the EU are now more expensive since Brexit.

 We have tight access in our home for deliveries.
 Is this a problem?